KsePorque/mailing-service-API/README_en.md

 **UPD**: docker creation files added (is launched on localhost:8080)

 **Logic**: Every 5 seconds the system checks whether there are messages with status Pending (waiting for sending).
-- For Pending messages: checking the start and end time of the mailing
+* For Pending messages: the start and end time of the mailing is checked (to know if its time to send them)
-- For Pending messages that can be sent now (time is correct): message-sending task is created
+* For Pending messages that can be sent now (time is correct): message-sending task is created - request to external API
-- For non-relevant messages (messages that for some reason haven't been sent): status is changed to not-sent
+* For non-relevant messages (messages that for some reason haven't been sent): status is changed to not-sent
-- If message-sending service returns 400: message status is changed to not sent (and it would not be resent)
+* If message-sending service returns 400: message status is changed to not sent (and it would not be resent)
-- If message-sending service returns other error code (temporal service malfunction occurred): task remains in Pending status (may be resent later)
+* If message-sending service returns other error code (temporal service malfunction occurred): task remains in Pending status (may be resent later)